gdsge/gdsge.github.io/_sources/example/rbc/rbc.rst.txt

 on the compiler website).
 The compiler returns three files that can be used to solve and simulate the model: iter_rbc.m, simulate_rbc.m, mex_rbc.mexw64.

-First, call iter_rbc.m in matlab to run the policy iterations, which produces
+First, call iter_rbc.m in matlab to run the policy iterations and store the returned result in *IterRslt*, which produces

 .. code-block:: text